 HPS/Pl 120.
 Introduction to Philosophy of Science.
-9 units (3-0-6); first term.
+9 units (3-0-6); second term.
 An introduction to fundamental philosophical problems concerning the nature of science.
 Topics may include the character of scientific explanation, criteria for the conformation and falsification of scientific theories, the relationship between theory and observation, philosophical accounts of the concept of “law of nature,” causation, chance, realism about unobservable entities, the objectivity of science, and issues having to do with the ways in which scientific knowledge changes over time.
-Not offered 2014–15.
+Instructor: Eberhardt.

 HPS/Pl 122.
 Probability, Evidence, and Belief.
 9 units (3-0-6); second term.
 Philosophical and conceptual issues arising from the study of probability theory and how it relates to rationality and belief.
 Topics discussed may include the foundations and interpretations of probability, arguments for and against the view that we ought to have personal degrees of belief, rational change in beliefs over time, and the relationship between probability and traditional epistemological topics like evidence, justification, and knowledge.
-Instructor: Eberhardt.
+Not offered 2015–16.

 HPS/Pl 124.
 Philosophy of Space and Time.
 9 units (3-0-6); first term.
 This course will focus on questions about the nature of space and time, particularly as they arise in connection with physical theory.
 Topics may include the nature and existence of space, time, and motion; the relationship between geometry and physical space (or space-time); entropy and the direction of time; the nature of simultaneity; and the possibility of time travel.
-Instructor: Hitchcock.
+Not offered 2015–16.

 HPS/Pl 134.
 Current Issues in Philosophical Psychology.
-9 units (3-0-6); second, third terms.
+9 units (3-0-6); first term.
 An in-depth examination of one or more issues at the intersection of contemporary philosophy and the brain and behavioral sciences.
 Topics may include the development of a theory of mind and self-representation, theories of representation and neural coding, the nature of rationality, the nature and causes of psychopathology, learning and innateness, the modularity of mind.
-Not offered 2014–15.
+Instructor: Cowie.

 HPS/Pl 138.
 Human Nature and Society.
-9 units (3-0-6).
+9 units (3-0-6); second term.
 This course will investigate how assumptions about human nature shape political philosophy, social institutions, and social policy.
 The course will begin with a historical perspective, examining the work of such political philosophers as Plato, Locke, Rousseau, and Marx, along with such psychologists as Freud and Skinner.
 Against this historical perspective, it will then turn to examine contemporary views on human nature from cognitive neuroscience and evolutionary psychology and explore their potential implications for political philosophy and social policy.
 Among topics to be discussed will be the nature of human sociality and cooperation; economic systems and assumptions regarding production and consumption; and propaganda, marketing, and manipulation.
-Not offered 2014–15.
+Instructor: Quartz.